Metron-Project/metron/reading_lists/README.md

 1. **Use descriptive names**: "Secret Wars (2015)" is better than "My List"
 2. **Add descriptions**: Explain what the reading order covers
+3. **Categorize with issue types**: Tag issues to help readers understand the story structure
-3. **Credit your sources**: If you got the order from a website, note it in the description
+4. **Credit your sources**: If you got the order from a website, note it in the description
-4. **Consider privacy**: Make lists public to share with the community
+5. **Consider privacy**: Make lists public to share with the community
-5. **Keep it organized**: Use drag-and-drop to ensure proper reading order
+6. **Keep it organized**: Use drag-and-drop to ensure proper reading order

 ### Managing Large Lists